cleph01/charlesmontoya/blogposts/how-poker-can-help-your-personal-development.md

 That's one h3ll of a time for the body to tap me on the shoulder to tell me I'm tired.

-What’s worse, if it is a psychological tell, then what the h#ll is my body doing signaling to my opponent that "I'm sleepy” - when I anything but "sleepy".
+What’s worse, if it is a psychological tell, then what the h#ll is my body doing signaling to my opponent that "I'm sleepy” - when I'm anything but "sleepy".

 So what "was" I?
-I was uncomfortable.
+I was **uncomfortable**.
 I was subconsciously reconciling the battle-training I was about to engage in.

-Clearly, boxing is an unnatural thing to do and would surely make anyone (and their brain) uncomfortable.
+Clearly, boxing is an unnatural thing to do and it surely makes everyone (and their brain) uncomfortable - even slightly.

 ## Insights From a Prime Mike Tyson 💪

 I found my yawning before sparring odd and wondered if it only happened to me.

-Surely, it was something wrong with me, some deep seeded cowardice I'm working through... until I saw a video of prime Mike Tyson, lacing up his gloves minutes before some scheduled sparring… and he started yawning! 😲
+Surely, it was something wrong with me, some deep seeded cowardice to be eradicated... until I saw a video of prime Mike Tyson, lacing up his gloves minutes before some scheduled sparring… and he started yawning! 😲

 And it wasn’t just one yawn, it was one yawn after another.
-Maybe like 3 or 4.
+Maybe like 3 or 4 in a row.

 The same sequence that would happen to me.

 Here was Iron Mike, Kid Dynamite, the reigning heavy weight champ showing his proverbial cards.

-For those who connected the dots, it told us he was uncomfortable.
+For those who are able to connect the dots, his yawning told us he was uncomfortable - or at least preparing to step into discomfort.

+He, of course, went on to dismantle each of his multiple sparring patners in an incredible display of power, skill, and stamina during 10 rounds of round-robin.

-However, as it was later demonstrated when he'd dismantle his opponents, he was still very capable of rising above whatever was revealing itself and kick tail.
+BUT, he still needed to consciously rise above whatever was revealing itself in order to proceed to kick tail.

-But it showed that deep human connection and similarity we all share.
+It showed a deep human connection and similarity we all share.

 ## Conclusion: Yawning as a Symbol of Courage in the Making💡